Class 6

 -How can we find out what makes yeast grow?

-Think carefully about kitchen safety; combine ingredients to produce exciting flavours; evaluate findings and improve ideas; refine recipes to suit purpose and finally create their own recipe book.
+Think carefully about electrical safety; combine materials to produce exciting challenges; evaluate findings and improve ideas; refine games to suit purpose and finally create their own steady hand game.

 PE